Skip to main content

 A: One, based at the station.
 (Click to see it in action)

-Q: Why do you have a siren?
+Q: Why do you need a siren?

 A: The siren is a reliable source of alert system.
 There are two answers to this: